-The national minimum wage is 5.55 euros (\$6.11) per hour and 962 euros (\$1,058) per month.
-This wage did not provide a decent standard of living for a worker and family.
-The Labor Inspection Office enforced the minimum wage effectively.
-The law limits the standard workweek to five eight-hour days for a total of 40 hours per week.
+The national minimum wage was 5.63 euros (\$6.19) per hour and 975.87 euros (\$1,073.46) per month.
+The most recent poverty income level was 886 euros (\$974.60).
+The minimum wage did not provide a decent standard of living for a worker and family.

+The law limits the standard workweek to five eight-hour days for a total of 40 hours per week and provides for paid annual holidays.
 Workers may work up to two overtime hours per day or 15 hours per week, 50 hours per month, and 426 hours per year.
-The law provides for premium pay of time plus 25 percent for the first four hours per week and time plus 50 percent for the following four hours.
+The law provides for premium pay of time plus 25 percent for the first four hours per week, time plus 50 percent for the following four hours, and time plus 75 percent for the remaining hours.
 There is a required rest period of 12 hours between work shifts.